 The Town is responsible for maintaining nearly 600 acres of parks and open space property, with approximately 170 acres of that total comprised of turf grass.
 The Town follows a comprehensive maintenance plan for all Town property, and this includes implementing a Weed and Pest Management Program based on carefully controlled and monitored best practices.
 In conjunction with cultural, mechanical and biological controls, the Town uses chemical controls when necessary.
 This program calls for posting notice of applications at least a day prior, and the information is also placed in the schedule link above.
 The Town monitors the best practices throughout the region for weed and pest management and reviews this program annually.

-If you or your group would be interested in volunteering to pull weeds, please send an EMAIL.
+If you or your group are interested in volunteering to pull weeds, please email us at email@example.com.

 Weed and Pest Management Program